eelcovv/whereami/README.rst

 Cache files
 -----------

-The *whereisip* script uses *geocode* to retrieve the coordinates of a location and a server.
+The *whereisip* script uses *geocoder* to retrieve the coordinates of a location and a server.
 All retrieved information is stored in cache files under *$HOME/.cache/whereisip* (for Linux).
-The next time you want to retrieve information on the same server or location, the cache file is read instead of making a new query to *geogode*.
+The next time you want to retrieve information on the same server or location, the cache file is read instead of making a new query to *geocoder*.
 In case you want to force to reset the cache files you can pass the *--reset_cache* option.
 In case you don't want to use cache files at all, you can also pass *--skip_cache* option; this prevent to write any cache files at all.